For Employers

 Apprentice Associate Program

-This pilot program reaches out to boutique and mid-sized law firms that do not normally hire recent graduates.
+This program is geared towards boutique and mid-sized law firms that do not typically hire recent graduates.
 Participating firms hire at least one recent UCLA Law graduate to work as an apprentice associate for a one-year term.
-UCLA Law provides additional personalized training to participating graduates.
-The program allows participating firms a creative way of responding to market changes and client demands, while allowing more senior associates the ability to develop additional management and business skills.
 Contact Assistant Dean of Career Services Elizabeth Moeller for more information.

 Attend a Job Fair or Event